 DASCA 2014 - A Human Rights Violation?The Universal Declaration of Human Rights is a declaration adopted by the United Nations General Assembly on 10 December 1948 in Paris.
 The USA is party to this.
 Under Article 11 it unambiguously reads: "Everyone charged with a penal offence has the right to be presumed innocent until proved guilty according to law in a public trial at which he has had all the guarantees necessary for his defence."
 You want to talk about government over-reach?!?
 DASCA 2014 could arguably be viewed as a human rights violation.
 While the US Constitution does not expressly guarantee such, defendants are almost universally presumed innocent until proven guilty from extrapolations of the 5th, 6th and 14th amendments.

-it's a civil case, its separate from any criminal charges (even if they are not filed ultimately or you beat the case) and it's not against ?you? but it's against ?your stuff? (money, cars, property, jewelry, whatever).
+it's a civil case, its separate from any criminal charges (even if they are not filed ultimately or you beat the case) and it's not against "you" but it's against "your stuff" (money, cars, property, jewelry, whatever).
 The systemic abuse of this law has been documented well historically and recently.
-Since it supposedly has a ?disparate impact? on certain groups, it appears that outgoing AGOTUS, Eric Holder has decided to tighten the instances in which the feds can seize your stuff and make you sue to get it back (and again, you need to show that all the money and stuff is from legit enterprise ? guilty until prove innocent again!).
-Remember, they get to seize and keep all your stuff if they ?think? it's derived illegally.
-Holder ? he is such a gem isn't he? ? has decreed that the feds can no longer take your money and stuff unless they want to do it under ?new rules? which at first glance seem absolutely reasonable and a great barrier to governmental abuse (citation here).
-Under Holder?s new rules, the feds will no longer be able to seized your money and stuff?.unless?well?unless the property includes firearms, ammunitions, explosives, child pornography or other materials concerning public safety [emphasis added].
+Since it supposedly has a "disparate impact" on certain groups, it appears that outgoing AGOTUS, Eric Holder has decided to tighten the instances in which the feds can seize your stuff and make you sue to get it back (and again, you need to show that all the money and stuff is from legit enterprise ? guilty until prove innocent again!).
+Remember, they get to seize and keep all your stuff if they "think" it's derived illegally.
+Holder has decreed that the feds can no longer take your money and stuff unless they want to do it under "new rules" which at first glance seem absolutely reasonable and a great barrier to governmental abuse (citation here).
+Under Holder?s new rules, the feds will no longer be able to seize your money and stuff?.unless?well?unless the property includes firearms, ammunition, explosives, child pornography or other materials concerning public safety [emphasis added].